jhongover9000/alternate-realities/docs/index.md

 And of course there’s the super clean mesh slicing that I never got to coding.

+Audio was something that we wanted to add–– the reports of bombings while you're cooking your mixture is meant to be a foreshadowing of what you're actually doing.
+And the ending report is supposed to be telling you what you're making and that you're the evil.
+That the evil you need to be delivered from is yourself.
+But anyway, that's something we couldn't get done because we were working too much on the interactions...

 ### But All in All… Ain't Doin' This Again (Part 2 of 3)